ledpup/ClimateExplorer/README.md

 - Different units of measure (Fahrenheit + Kelvin)

 ### Done
+- 2022-01-26: Alter web API to look for precalculated data in a cache instead of calculating from daily.
+If no cached data, calculate and save to cache
 - 2022-01-19: Get temperature data from BOM via website (http://www.bom.gov.au/climate/data/index.shtml?bookmark=122&view=map)
 - 2022-01-16: Show as a bar chart, the difference between adjusted and unadjusted
 - 2022-01-16: Show bearing to each suggested nearby station